 Coinciding with Tensor Flow’s launch as an Open Source framework in 2015, I was lucky enough to attend a workshop on neural networks – given by one of the AI scientists from Google Seattle – where I had my second experience with the platform.
 I was shocked by the simplicity of configuration and deployment, the NoOps concept and a Machine Learning / AI offering without competition at the time.

 Do Androids Dream of Electric Sheep?
 Philip K. Dick would have “hallucinated” with the electrical dreams of neural networks – powered by Tensor Flow.

 The exam structure is the usual one in GCP exams: 2 hours and 50 questions, with a format directed towards scenario-type questions, mixing questions of great difficulty with simpler ones of medium-low difficulty.

-!-- Mentee Area --!
+!-- Mentee Area - Register for access --!